Online hate speech: Ethiopia

-The long-lived ethnic rivalry in Ethiopia between the Oromo people and the Amhara people found battleground on Facebook, leading to hate speech, threats, disinformation, and deaths.
-Facebook does not have fact-checkers that speak either of the dominant languages spoken in Ethiopia nor do they provide translations of the Community Standards, therefore hate speech on Facebook is largely unmonitored in Ethiopia.
-Instead, Facebook relies on activists to flag potential hate speech and disinformation, but the many burnout activists feel mistreated.
+The long-lived ethnic rivalry in Ethiopia between the Oromo people and the Amhara people found a battleground on Facebook, leading to hate speech, threats, disinformation, and deaths.
+Facebook does not have fact-checkers that speak either of the dominant languages spoken in Ethiopia, nor do they provide translations of the Community Standards, therefore hate speech on Facebook is widely unmonitored in Ethiopia.
+Instead, Facebook relies on activists to flag potential hate speech and disinformation, but many burned-out activists feel mistreated.

 In October 2019, Ethiopian activist Jawar Mohammed falsely announced on Facebook that the police were going to detain him, citing religious and ethnic tension.
 This prompted the community to protest his alleged detainment and the racial and ethnic tensions, which led to over 70 deaths.

 A disinformation campaign originated on Facebook centering on popular Ethiopian singer, Hachalu Hundessa, of the Oromo ethnic group.
 The posts accused Hundessa of supporting their controversial Prime Minister Abiy Ahmed, whom Oromo nationalists disproved of for his catering to other ethnic groups.
 Hundessa was assassinated in June 2020 following the hateful Facebook posts, prompting public outrage.
 Facebook users blamed the Amhara people for Hundessa's assassination without any evidence in a long thread of hateful content.
 According to The Network Against Hate Speech, many Facebook posts called for "genocidal attacks against an ethnic group or a religion — or both at the same time; and ordering people to burn civilians' properties, kill them brutally, and displace them."
 The violence in the streets and on Facebook escalated to the point that the Ethiopian Government shut down the Internet for three weeks.
 However, neighboring countries could still post and access the hateful content of the matter, and the volunteer activists could not access the Internet to flag hate speech.
 Therefore "there are hours of video that came from the diaspora community, extremist content, saying we need to exterminate this ethnic group," according to Professor Endalk Chala of Hamline University.

 Facebook officials ventured to Ethiopia to investigate, but did not release their findings.
 Facebook announced that they are hiring moderators who can speak Amharic and other languages in Ethiopia but did not provide extensive detail.